 Lodging transactions as a self assessor

-Transfer duty self assessors must lodge a dutiable transaction using OSR Online within 30 days after the date that liability for transfer duty arises.
+Transfer duty self assessors must lodge a dutiable transaction using QRO Online within 30 days after the date that liability for transfer duty arises.
 If a transaction is lodged and paid late, unpaid tax interest may apply.

 In certain circumstances this date may be extended - for example, where a contract is conditional or is a relevant transfer agreement.

 Read our public ruling on extensions of time to lodge an agreement transferring dutiable property (DA019.1) for more information.